As you begin to integrate Stripe into your website or app, you'll want to know about the following account features and processes:

 Activating your account is a simple process: you fill out a form requesting some basic information about your product, your business, and your own personal relationship to your business.
 Once you've activated your account, you can immediately start using the live API and charge real cards.

-Your account details are reviewed internally to ensure they comply with our Services Agreement.
+Your account details are reviewed internally to ensure they comply with our terms of service.
 If we see a problem, we'll get in touch right away to resolve it as quickly as possible.

 Keeping your account safe